alex-klyuev/bitcoin-mini-apps/README.md

 ## Trace Ancestry

-Given a txid, this app analyzes the transaction ancestry of that transaction
+Given a txid, this app analyzes the transaction ancestry of that transaction.

-It climbs the chain by selecting the biggest input of each transaction as the "parent"
+It climbs the chain by selecting the biggest input of each transaction as the "parent".

-Some interesting data points about the ancestry are written to /data
+Some interesting data points about the ancestry are written to /data.

-Found at apps/traceTxBiggestAncestors
+Found at apps/traceTxBiggestAncestors.

 [Example](https://github.com/alex-klyuev/bitcoin-mini-apps/tree/master/apps/traceTxBiggestAncestors#example-usage)

 ## CLI Tools

-Handy CLI tools to query your node for info that requires one or more RPC calls
+Handy CLI tools to query your node for info that requires one or more RPC calls.

 Example: place the following into your ~/.bash_aliases